Scholarly-App/Scholarly/README.md

 ---
 ## 📱 Execution Guide
-To simply run the app on your mobile device, download and install the APK for the latest release on this GitHub Repo
+To simply run the app on your mobile device, download and install the APK from the latest release on this GitHub Repo

 ---